c-stev/CSI-4142-Project/README.md

 username should be the same (postgres).
 The database should be on the local host and port 5432.
 Within database/database.py, please replace all instances of 'password' with your actual database password (lines 11 and 13)

+You also need to install pandas, scikit-learn, and sqlalchemy from pip

 ## Directory

 | Section                | Description                                                                                            |